Angelo, A. F., Walsh, L. J., Thomson, C., Zakkaroff, C., Radjenovic, A., Biglands, J. D., … & Reichau, S. (2016). Citing the Institutional Repository.

 Brocklehurst, N. T. (2014).
-Māori culture at the digital interface: a study of the articulation of culture in the online environment: a thesis presented in partial fulfilment of the requirements for the degree of Master of Arts in Visual and Material Culture at Massey University, Wellington, New Zealand (Doctoral dissertation, Massey University).
+Māori culture at the digital interface: a study of the articulation of culture in the online environment: a thesis presented in partial fulfillment of the requirements for the degree of Master of Arts in Visual and Material Culture at Massey University, Wellington, New Zealand (Doctoral dissertation, Massey University).

 Butt, D. (2005) Internet Governance Asia Pacific Perspectives.
 United Nations Development Programme – Asia Pacific, Academic Press, Butterworth-Heinemann.

 Geismar, H. (2013).
 Resisting settler-colonial property relations?
 The WAI 262 claim and report in Aotearoa New Zealand.
 Settler Colonial Studies, 3(2), 230-243.